Black salve: Usages and dangers

-Furthermore, individuals increase their risk of further complications or death if they choose to delay conventional medical treatment to attempt treatment with black salve.
-In 2017, a patient with breast cancer posted photos and updates to a black salve research group as she progressed through her black salve applications.
-Despite her worsening condition, she truly believed that the black salve was going to cure her cancer.
-"And please no comments to see a doctor.
-I've been there.
-This is my path and I trust in it and my God who is healing me", she wrote.
-Eventually she sought conventional treatment, but died of a prolonged infection some months later.

 It was reported in 2018 that the use of black salve had been expanded to include pets.
-In a Facebook group, people described the use of black salve on cats, dogs and horses.
+In a Facebook group, people described the use of black salve on cats, dogs, and horses.

 In 2018, black salve was strongly linked to the death of Helen Lawson in Australia.
 Lawson covered her abdomen in black salve under the direction of Dennis Wayne Jensen, a self-proclaimed healer, who advised her that it would draw out her ovarian cancer.
-The black salve left Lawson with a mass of wounds on her abdomen, which became so large that surgeons could not operate on it within a few weeks.
+The black salve left Lawson with a mass of wounds on her abdomen, which became so large within a few weeks that surgeons could not operate on it.
 Lawson's sister-in-law described the wounds as extending from "above her pubic bone, all across her abdomen almost up to her rib cage", and as "raw, mutilated bubbling flesh".
 Lawson died in April 2018.

 In 2019, Jensen was issued a prohibition order by the Health Complaints Commissioner of Victoria, forbidding him permanently from providing substances which "he (or anyone else) claims can cure or treat cancer or other serious disease or illness".
 This includes black salve.

 Ingredients

 Common ingredients of black salves include zinc chloride, chaparral (also known as creosote bush), and often bloodroot, a plant frequently used in herbal medicine.

 The extract of bloodroot is called sanguinarine, a quaternary benzophenanthridine alkaloid which attacks and destroys living tissue and is also classified as an escharotic.

-Other formulations include the four ingredients: red clover, galangal, sheep sorrel, and bloodroot, crushed into a paste using mortar and pestle.
-Pseudoscientific practitioners advise that this is applied sparingly to the affected area, and kept covered for 2–3 days, although this treatment has not been proven to work for any medical application or to be safe.

 Regulation

 Australia

-The Therapeutic Goods Administration (TGA) of Australia is advising consumers against purchasing or using black salve, red salve or Cansema products.
+The Therapeutic Goods Administration (TGA) of Australia is advising consumers against purchasing or using black salve, red salve, or Cansema products.
 The TGA has found the Australian Vaccination-Skeptics Network (AVN) in breach of advertising regulations, and in a separate finding the AVN's former president Meryl Dorey together with Leon Pittard of Fair Dinkum Radio were found to be in breach.